 Ne=4NfNmN+12+12NNe≈N+12+12N

-Understanding this discrepancy directly is uneasy as no details were given in Balloux's paper.
+The reasons for this discrepancy between these two sets of equations are unclear due to the lack of details in Balloux' paper.
 For his equation 10, Balloux simply cites Wright's book (Wright, 1969) without mentioning the page or the equation number.
 A glance at Wright's book only provided a stronger approximation (page 212, equation 8.4): Ne=N+1/2, without giving much details (but see Felsenstein's book page 266-267 (Felsenstein, 2019)).
 Appendix 6 provides a detailed proof for Balloux's equation 10 in the (simpler) case of even sex-ratios.

-In the Figure 1, it can be seen that the first approximation found in Wright's book (Equation 1), as in all population genetics textbooks, strongly underestimates Ne, except for very big populations (as expected).
-Wright's second equation and Balloux's one seem to display a bias of similar amplitude, though in varying directions for Balloux's equation, depending on the sex-ratio.
-Such bias disappear when Ne>10.
+In the Figure 1, it can be seen that the first approximation found in Wright's book (Equation 1), as in all population genetics textbooks, strongly underestimates Ne, except for very big populations (as expected), as compared to other approximations.
+Wright's second equation and Balloux's one seem to display an equivalently small bias, though in varying directions for Balloux's equation, depending on the sex-ratio.
+This can be seen with a study of the sign of ΔNe=Ne_Eq3-Ne_Eq13 (see appendix 9), where we notice that with the unique valid root of ΔNe (SR2), Balloux's equation will provide an over-estimate when SR>SR2, an under-estimate when SR<SR2 and will be exact when SR=SR2=3-22.
+This bias is very small when Ne>10 (Figure 1).
 Finally, the new simplified estimate proposed in Equation 15 perfectly fits to Equation 13, except for very small Ne<4 where a very small overestimate can be noticed (Figure 1).

 Figure 1: Comparisons of the performances of different approximations of effective population size (Ne_a) in dioecious populations with uneven (left) and even (right) sex-ratios, as compared to equation 13 (Eq 13) (Ne).
 Performance was measured as Δe=(Ne_a-Ne)/Ne, with Wright's equations 1 and 2 (Eq1 and Eq2 respectively), Balloux (Eq3), and the new simplified estimate of the present paper (Eq15).